OlegSmoliakov/pysikuli/README.md

 # pysikui
-cross-platform python library for  gui automation
+fast cross-platform python module for gui automation

+For linux:

+sudo apt-get install python3-dev or python3.x, where x is version of your python